 Hotcakes for Hospice

 Marquette: The Third Annual Hotcakes for Hospice will be held Sunday, August 23, 2015 at the Masonic Temple from 9 a.m. to noon.
 All proceeds benefit our Patient Care Fund.
 We will be serving pancakes with fresh blueberries (if desired), French toast, sausage links, fresh maple syrup, coffee and orange juice.
 Cost of tickets are as follows: Ages 13 and Up- $12, Ages 6-12- $5, and Ages 5 and Under- Donation.
-Ticket sales coming soon!
+Click HERE to purchase your tickets today!
+Or stop by our office and purchase tickets directly.

 Upper Great Lakes Region Palliative Care and Hospice Conference